shabados/gurmukhi-utils/python/CONTRIBUTING.md

 This document is for developers or programmers contributing to source code.
 If you're interested in contributing a different way, please see the link above.

+## Testing

+_Role: contributors wishing to change the project source code_

+- Local tests are located in the python folder.
+- The in-house global test runner `guut` is located at `python/tests/globals.py`.
+These are intended to run against the root gurmukhi-utils `test` folder.
+- The `guut` global test runner is based off the default built in [python `assert` function](https://docs.python.org/3/reference/simple_stmts.html#grammar-token-python-grammar-assert_stmt)
+- Run tests by setting the python folder as your current working directory in the terminal and then executing `poetry run pytest`.

 ## Pull Request

 _Role: contributors wishing to change the project source code_